 HUD: Maria Bynum (215) 430-6622

-HUD, VA OFFICIALS VOLUNTEER DURING PHILADELPHIA'S HOMELESS COUNT
+HUD, VA OFFICIALS VOLUNTEER DURING RICHMOND'S HOMELESS COUNT

-For a single night during the last week in January, providers in virtually every community across the country including Philadelphia collect "Point in Time" (PIT) data on the number and demographics of individuals and families experiencing homelessness.
-A crucial component of Opening Doors – thefederal plan to end homelessness – the PIT is intended to document trends in homelessness and help local, state and federal partners make effective use of taxpayer resources.
+For a single day during the last week in January, providers in virtually every community across the country, including Richmond, collect "Point in Time" (PIT) data on the number and demographics of individuals and families experiencing homelessness.
+A crucial component of Opening Doors - thefederal plan to end homelessness -the PIT is intended to document trends in homelessness and help local, state and federal partners make effective use of taxpayer resources.

-"The Philadelphia Homeless Outreach Coordinator Center coordinates the quarterly overnight census in Philadelphia to count how many men, women and families are confronted with homelessness on a single night," said HUD Regional Administrator Jane C. W. Vincent.
-"Through these efforts, we gather the data needed to understand the scope and breadth of homelessness in Philadelphia."
+"Each year Homeward coordinates the PIT survey in Richmond to count how many men, women and families are confronted with homelessness on a single day," said Johnston.
+"Through these efforts, we, and more importantly, will have the data needed to understand the scope and breadth of homelessness in Richmond."

 "As we work to eliminate Veteran homelessness, it's critical that we get an accurate count of Veterans who are on the streets or in shelters; who need our help," said Dr. Susan Angell, director of VA's Homeless Veterans Initiative.
-"With Deputy Under Secretary Cardarelli participating in this year's count in Philadelphia, his effort shows VA's commitment to end Veteran homelessness.
+"With Assistant Secretary Jose Riojas, participating in this year's count in Richmond, his effort shows VA's commitment to end Veteran homelessness.
 VA has partnered with many other Federal agencies and community partners to ensure that those Veterans who served their country have a safe place to live and services available to prevent homelessness."

 HUD's Veterans Affairs Supportive Housing Program (HUD-VASH), is a coordinated effort by HUD, VA, and local housing agencies to provide permanent housing for homeless veterans.
 Since 2008, HUD-VASH has provided more than 33,000 homeless veterans permanent supportive housing and supportive services.
 Homeless veterans are referred to the public housing agencies for these vouchers, based upon a variety of factors, most importantly the need for case management services.
 The HUD-VASH program includes both the rental assistance the voucher provides and the comprehensive case management that Veteran Affairs Medical Centers' staff provides.
 Veterans participating in the HUD-VASH program rent privately owned housing and generally contribute no more than 30 percent of their income toward rent.
 VA offers eligible homeless veterans clinical and supportive services through its medical centers across the U.S., Guam and Puerto Rico.

-Data gathered from the "Point in Time" counts will be used to effectively allocate funding to HUD's programs and grantees, as well as measure the nation's progress on Opening Doors – the federal plan to end homelessness.
+Data gathered from the "Point in Time" counts are used by communities to effectively assess how to use limited resources from HUD, VA and other sources.
+The data also helps the President measure the nation's progress on Opening Doors - the federal plan to end homelessness.
 In June of last year, 19 federal agencies and offices that form the U.S. Interagency Council on Homelessness (USICH) submitted to the President and Congress the nation's first comprehensive strategy to prevent and end homelessness.
 The full report is titled Opening Doors: Federal Strategic Plan to Prevent and End Homelessness.
 The plan puts the country on a path to end veterans and chronic homelessness by 2015; and to ending homelessness among children, family, and youth by 2020.